-If the Zodiac Killer was a resident of San Francisco, Vallejo, Benicia or some nearby location, then his actions of traveling 160-180 miles round trip, solely for the purpose of abducting a woman at 11.45 pm at night, may appear a little extreme.
+If the Zodiac Killer was a resident of San Francisco, Vallejo, Benicia or some nearby location, then his actions of traveling 160 to 180 miles round trip, solely for the purpose of abducting a woman at 11:15 pm at night, may appear a little extreme.
 This lays down a buffer zone of at least 90 miles from Vallejo.
-The idea of cruising around Highway 132, west of Modesto, primarily for the purpose of hopefully encountering a suitable vehicle and occupant, at near midnight, appears a bit random for a killer who targeted locations.
-That is unless, it wasn't his primary reason for being in the area that night and his abduction of Kathleen Johns was secondary and spur of the moment.
-This article will explore further the military angle and the premise Zodiac was returning back to the Bay Area on March 22nd 1970, before chance intervened and the night took on an unexpected turn, as Kathleen Johns vehicle drove right across Zodiac's line of sight.
+The idea of cruising around Highway 132, west of Modesto primarily for the purpose of hopefully encountering a suitable vehicle and occupant, at near midnight, appears a bit random for a killer who targeted locations.
+Unless of course, this wasn't his primary reason for being in the area that night and his abduction of Kathleen Johns was secondary and spur of the moment.
+This article will explore further the military angle and the premise that the Zodiac Killer was returning back to the Bay Area on March 22nd 1970, before chance intervened and the night took on an unexpected turn, as Kathleen Johns vehicle drove right across Zodiac's line of sight.

-If the Zodiac Killer was of military persuasion, responsible for the abduction of Kathleen Johns, and linked to the Patterson area via an auxiliary base, then it is easy to see how the Zodiac Killer, believing he was "crackproof", may have employed the 'least effort principle' and mailed his correspondence en route to and from work, via the areas he passed through.
-Or was the Zodiac Killer trying to throw investigators off the trail by mailing his correspondence, outside of San Francisco, from different areas, but inadvertently had left a trail of breadcrumbs along Interstate 580.
-In respect to the later mailings and Interstate 580, a connection exists, but it was brief and possibly too small a sample to draw anything conclusive.
+If the Zodiac Killer was of military persuasion, responsible for the abduction of Kathleen Johns, and linked to the Patterson area via an auxiliary base, then it is easy to see how the Zodiac Killer, believing he was "crackproof", may have employed the least effort principle and mailed his correspondence en route to and from work, via the areas he passed through.
+Or was the Zodiac Killer trying to throw investigators off the trail by mailing his correspondence, outside of San Francisco, from different areas, but inadvertently had left a trail of breadcrumbs along Interstate 580?
+In respect to the later mailings and Interstate 580, a possible connection exists - but it was brief and possibly too small a sample to draw anything conclusive.

-The Halloween card mailed on October 27th 1970, threatening a fourteenth victim, coincided with the disappearance of Phyliss O'Brien Carson (32), from the Francis Truck Stop, French Camp, San Joaquin County, California.
+The Halloween card mailed on October 27th 1970 threatening a fourteenth victim, coincided with the disappearance of Phyllis O'Brien Carson (32), from the Francis Truck Stop, French Camp, San Joaquin County, California.
 French Camp lies only 15 miles from Tracey and 23 miles from Interstate 580.
-Unfortunately Phyliss O'Brien Carson's body was discovered just over three weeks later, on November 21st 1970. http://www.zodiacciphers.com/zodiac-news/east-of-pleasanton
+Unfortunately, Phyllis O'Brien Carson's body was discovered just over three weeks later on November 21st 1970. http://www.zodiacciphers.com/zodiac-news/east-of-pleasanton